 The Bilingual Education Advanced Certificate Program is offered completely online and consists of five graduate-level courses.
 Coursework is designed and taught by full-time professors with experience teaching in schools with diverse populations of bilingual students.
 Our faculty provides a high level of support for students to succeed while learning in an online format.
 Candidates who complete this program will have met the requirements to receive the Bilingual Education Certification Extension.

-Submit a completed application and the $50 application fee.
+All students applying for admission to this program are required to submit a completed application and the non-refundable $50 application fee.
+Criteria include:

 For a limited time, tuition support is available to qualifying accepted candidates through a grant from the New York State Office of Bilingual Education and World Languages.
 Candidates must meet all criteria for acceptance into the program.